Adi-02/SNLP_Project/README.md

 # SNLP_Project

 This project investigates hallucinations in long-context retrieval tasks by analyzing how language models behave when provided with different types of context: relevant, irrelevant, and semantically misleading.
-We focus on two key types of hallucinations:
+We focus on four key types of hallucinations:

-- **Selective or Incomplete Retrieval**: The model retrieves only part of the correct information, omitting crucial details.
+- **Correct Retrieval**: The model reproduces the needle accurately, with minor acceptable varia- tion.
-- **Contradictory Hallucinations**: The model generates responses that include incorrect or conflicting facts.
+- **Incorrect Retrieval**: The model provides an incorrect answer to the question.
+- **Excess Incorrect Retrieval**: The response includes the correct information but adds extraneous or incorrect content.
+- **Irrelevant Retrieval**: The response is unrelated to the needle and does not address the question.

 Our goal is to better understand the retrieval dynamics that lead to these hallucinations and evaluate how context quality influences model reliability.